The Thomas Pages homepage

 is therefore of value to note the textual differences, which appear to be closer to the original Hebrew text reflected in the Septuagint and our New Testament than in the later Hebrew Masoretic version which underlies much of our present day Old Testament translations.

-Some Examples
+Some Examples of

-Isaiah 1:12 "When ye come to appear before Me, who hath required this at your hand, to trample My courts?" (most translations)
+Isaiah 1:12 "When ye come to appear before Me, who hath required this at your hand, to trample My courts?" (most translations) FALSE

-The vowel-pointing of the scribes changed the meaning to apparently 'protect' God from anthromorphism.
+The vowel-pointing of the scribes changed the meaning apparently to 'protect' God from anthromorphism.

 Isaiah 6:9